-The full responsibilities of the DSL are set out in Annex C, KCSIE (2021).
+The full responsibilities of the DSL are set out in Annex C, KCSIE (2022).

 The DSL is a member of the leadership team.
-Our DSL is Sharon Taylor - Senior Welfare Manager.
+Our DSL is Sharon Taylor.
 The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-Designated Safeguarding Leads at Isebrook
+Designated Safeguarding Leads a Isebrook School